SE301: Social Anthropology

 Edwards, Elizabeth (ed.)
 1992.
 Anthropology and Photography, 1860-1920.

-Have cultivated an informed understanding of the production and analysis of visual
+8.2 demonstrate an informed understanding of the production and analysis of visual texts

 8.3 analyse and communicate their comprehension of visual materials

 8.4 construct coherent and logical arguments combining visual and textual discourses, combining conceptual understanding with substantiated ethnographic examples.

 8.5 reflexively present their reception of a documentary in relation to others' experience and in terms of the type of media and the broad themes considered by the documentary.